pmbrady/bare_metal_k8s_cluster/README.md

 This ansible role will create a K8s cluster on bare metal or VMs with Centos as the OS.
 You can have any number of nodes you like.

-Each node in the cluster will act as a control plane and workers.
+Each node in the cluster will act as a control plane and worker.

 To run the role you will need to define your nodes like so